header logo

 Former Barca star Suarez is not out of this situation

-In a city known for its rising crime rates and pollution, Suarez felt the hardships of life – he didn’t even have shoes to play football.
-However, football provided an escape for young Luis.
-At the age of 9, he was discovered by Nacional scouts after scoring a hat-trick for a local club.
+In a city known for its high crime rates and pollution, Suarez experienced the struggles of poverty—he didn't even have shoes to play football.
+However, football became a refuge for young Luis.
+At just nine years old, he caught the attention of Nacional scouts after scoring a hat-trick for a local club.

 3. Cristiano Ronaldo